 Atussa Hamamoto Mohtasham ’18

 Atussa is a junior double majoring in Comparative Literature and German Studies and minoring in Global Studies with a concentration in Iranian Studies, and the current Editor-in-Chief of Avicenna.
 She is interested in literary modernity across cultures, including the German, Japanese and Iranian traditions.
-Comparative Literature traditionally focuses on the Western traditions, but Atussa has structured her education at Stanford so that she can see how ideas unravel in multiple, seemingly unrelated cultures.
-She believes that in our globalized world where the conflict of ideologies has, at times, led to devastating consequences, developing a broad set of linguistic skills and an understanding of multiple cultures opens up the way for empathy and acceptance.
+Atussa is interested in seeing how ideas unravel and intersect across cultures.
+She believes that in our globalized world where the conflict of ideologies has, at times, led to devastating consequences, developing a broad set of linguistic skills and an understanding of multiple cultures opens up the way for communication, understanding and empathy.